NIEM/NIEM.github.io/niem-releases/6.0/index.md

 ## Resources

-- Download the draft [model package](https://github.com/niemopen/niem-model/archive/refs/heads/dev.zip) as a zip file
+- Download the [model package](https://github.com/niemopen/niem-model/archive/refs/tags/6.0-ps02.zip) as a zip file

-- View draft schemas and documentation on the new [NIEMOpen model repo](https://github.com/niemopen/niem-model/tree/dev)
+- View schemas and documentation on the new [NIEMOpen model repo](https://github.com/niemopen/niem-model/tree/6.0-ps02)

 - Submit a [new issue](https://github.com/niemopen/niem-model/issues/new?labels=6.0) or email feedback to <{{site.data.links.niem_comments}}>.